Alice V. Brown

-Alice Brown is a PhD student, studying across the disciplines of psychology and design.
-Her research involves designing interactive resources focused on strength based support for people who have experienced trauma.She has worked at QUT for several years as a tutor within the Interactive and Visual Design discipline and as a research assistant for both Urban Informatics and Institute of Future Environments.
+Alice Brown is an Interactive designer and researcher, and a PhD candidate with the Urban Informatics Research Lab.
+She has a keen interest in designing interactive experiences that support self-reflection, communication and action surrounding mental wellbeing within trusted networks.She has worked at QUT for several years as a sessional academic within the Interactive and Visual Design discipline and as a research assistant for both Urban Informatics and Institute of Future Environments.
 Her past experiences include workshops and exhibitions at the 2013 and 2014 Ars Electronica Festival situated in Linz, Austria.
 More recently she exhibited her work at the IxD16 conference in Helsinki, Finland where her team was awarded Best in Category – Expressing for the annual IxDAwards

-Creative Care: Designing interactive resources for those who have experienced trauma and their trusted others
+PhD Research: Creative Care: Designing interactive resources for those who have experienced trauma and their trusted others